zachleigh/laravel-lang-bundler/README.md

 ```

 ##### 4. Pluralize values
 It is possible to pluralize lang items by passing a namespaced 'choice' parameter in the transB() function parameters.
-FOr example, if our lang file value looked like this:
+For example, if our lang file value looked like this:
 ```php
 'inbox_status' => 'You have a new message.|You have new messages'
 ```